yuxuantaoisak/unit_3/Project/README.md

 ```

 I used the MDDropDownMenu component to build the dropdown list where the user can select the item in the order.
-All the names of the item are already stored into the variable "self.menu_items" in the previous part of the code.
-Here, I used a for loop to append the "text", "viewclass", and "on_release" attributes of the dropdown menu to an empty list called "buttons_menu".
-The "on_release" attribute calls the button_pressed method in the same class which selects the row that the user clicked and print it.
+All the names of the item are already stored into the variable `self.menu_items` in the previous part of the code.
+Here, I used a for loop to append the "text", "viewclass", and "on_release" attributes of the dropdown menu to an empty list called `buttons_menu`.
+The `on_release` attribute calls the button_pressed method in the same class which selects the row that the user clicked and print it.
 Then, the MDDropDownMenu element is used, which automatically generates a dropdown list given the information.

 ### MDColorPicker